Wendiz3/Plot-Projects/README.md

-# test
+# Plot Project
-This is a testing of turning R Leaflet code to HTML
+This is the functioning, published leaflet web map.
+Do not edit directly in here :)